-From the “Fuse” tab, Add Azure AD Application Proxy Access
+From the “Build” tab, Add Azure AD Application Proxy Access

-Beneath the Fuse Tab, you will find several service options.
+Beneath the Build Tab, you will find several service options.
 Select Access.
 Note: a blue highlight will appear showing the category is active.

 - Under the Access profiles, open the Scheme drop-down list, select Azure AD Application Proxy